yalvarez08/weekend-movie-sagas/README.md

 ## Description

 This is a movie management app.
 It's a relatively simple app that displays a collection of movie images/posters and details that correspond with each movie.
-On the home page, the user if shown the collection of movies.
+On the home page, the user is shown the collection of movies.
 Upon clicking a movie poster, the user is taken to a details page which explains more about the movie, such as title, image, description, and the movie's genre(s).
+By clicking the `Back to movie list` button, the user is taken back to the home page.

 ## Screen shot
 Home page / movie list.